Plan Your Trip To Lucerne

 Nightlife in Lucerne

 Nightlife in Lucerne, like any big European city, is up to the mark.
 It has several clubs and bars with amazing ambiences, some even perched on roof tops providing quite the atmosphere.
-Clubs such as Blue and Casineum are fancy and popular.
-The Loft Club has also gained quick popularity in the city.
+Some neighborhood one can head to for nightlife:

 History of Lucerne